Math Software Online: MathScore.com

 Answer these word problems.

-2. You collect baseball cards.
-Since you're cool, you give Steve 1 baseball card.
-Since you're cool, you give Dennis 4 baseball cards.
-Sam gives you another 23 baseball cards.
-At your request, John decides to quadruple your quantity of baseball cards.
-In the end, you have 100 baseball cards.
-How many baseball cards did you originally have?
+You collect baseball cards.
+John takes half of one less than the number of baseball cards you have.
+Since you're nice, you give Peter 1 baseball card.
+Since her father makes baseball cards, Mary decides to quadruple your baseball cards.
+At the end you have 28.
+How many baseball cards did you start with?

 Answers